AdrienLF/svelte-blog/README.md

 # Svelte Blog

-Welcome to Svelte Blog, an example of a simple yet visually appealing blog created with Svelte.
+Welcome to Svelte Blog, an example of a simple yet visually appealing blog created with [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/).
 This project utilizes markdown files for articles and integrates Tailwind CSS for styling.

+The idea is to have the simplest blog possible, where one article = one file.

 ![Image](https://github.com/AdrienLF/svelte-blog/blob/main/Blog%20page%20screenshot.png)
 ![Image](https://github.com/AdrienLF/svelte-blog/blob/main/Article%20page.png)